Data-Science-in-Mechanical-Engineering/conditional-test/README.md

-# A Conditional Two-sample Test
+# A kernel conditional two-sample test
 The structure of this project is the following:

     .